luiul/retoure/README.md

 - Create the routes for app.
 Test routes.
 - Add the middleware to finish the interface of the app.
 Add `handlebars`, `css` files in views and public files respectively.

-## Prerequisites
+## Assumptions

-We make the following prerequisites:
+We make the following assumptions:

-- No authentication.
+- No app authentication.
+User and admin views are changed manually.
 - We store all data in one table to simplify the model.
 Note that the model is equivalent to a PostgreSQL view (see upgraded version of the app).
 - Add runtime option to disable check "own property" of its parent (see [here](https://handlebarsjs.com/api-reference/runtime-options.html#options-to-control-prototype-access) and [here](https://handlebarsjs.com/api-reference/runtime-options.html#options-to-control-prototype-access)).
 Turn this option off in production!